juxor/afaq/markdown/secC2.md

 "waiting" or "abstinence" perspective are basically the same (Rothbard even echoes Senior's lament about the improvident working class, arguing that _"the major problem with the lower-class poor is irresponsible present-mindedness."_
-[**For a New Liberty**, p.
+[ **For a New Liberty** , p.
 154]).
-As such, it is subject to the same critique (as can be found in, say, the works of a certain Eugen von Böhm-Bawerk).
+As such, it is subject to the same critique (as can be found in, say, the works of a certain Eugen von Böhm- Bawerk).

 In other words, profit has a **social** basis, rooted in the different economic situation of classes within capitalism.
 It is not the fact of